iexela/angular-wform/ROADMAP.md

-3. Implement tests for controls to test changing of vnode types
+3. Implement tests for controls to test changing of wnode types
 7. Think how to simplify patch implementation
 9. Write real-world sample
 12. Support CI